JoeStrout/fathoms-edge/progress.md

 ## May 18, 2025

-I'm struggling a bit to decide how I want to represent items in a zone.
+I'm struggling a bit to decide how I want to represent items in a zone.current.
 There are two aspects to this problem: (1) defining the _types_ of items that can be found, and (2) defining where they are actually found.

 For defining the types, in most cases it is about the same to do that in MiniScript code or in GRFON.
 For example, we could say in GRFON: